neondatabase/website/content/docs/functions/math-random.md

 updatedOn: '2024-06-28T21:32:11.566Z'
 ---

 The Postgres `random()` function generates random floating point values between 0.0 and 1.0.
-Starting from Postgres 17, it also supports generating random integers within a specified range using the `random(min, max)` syntax.
+Starting with Postgres 17, it also supports generating random integers or decimals within a specified range using `random(min, max)` syntax.

 It's particularly useful for creating some sample data, usage in simulations, or introducing randomness in queries for applications like statistical sampling and testing algorithms.